 Google Classroom - https://classroom.google.com/h : Free; highly recommended by many educators; accessible by computer, phone, and even game consoles.
 Many schools already have Google accounts for students, which makes this easy to access.
 See the guide for teachers ( https://teachercenter.withgoogle.com/first-day-trainings/welcome-to-classroom) and guide for administering assessments ( https://support.google.com/edu/classroom/answer/9095575?hl=en ).

 Teacher-directed phone calls: Allows teachers to connect with students 1:1, no internet required.
 Teachers could create a Google Voice phone number ( https://support.google.com/voice/answer/115061?co=GENIE.Platform%3DDesktop&hl=en) for students to call and text.
 Calendly (https://calendly.com/ ) is a useful tool to quickly schedule 1:1 check-ins.

 BRAIN POP - FREE ACCESS

-> Brain Pop is offering free access for families and schools during this time of school closures.
+Brain Pop and other online learning platforms are offering free subscriptions for families and schools during this time of school closures .

-> Contact Information:STANYSPO Box 2121Liverpool, NY 13089-2121
+Contact Information:STANYSPO Box 2121Liverpool, NY 13089-2121